Christ Church C.E. Primary School

 • It is important that the children still continue to practise their times tables regularly at home.
 TTRockstars is a fantastic tool for this as well as 'Hit the Button'.

 This half term....
-Spring Term 2 (February - March 2024)
+Summer Term 1 (April - May 2024)

 We will use the Writing Rainbow to help support our writing again this half term and continue to develop our stamina and overall presentation.
 We will continue to challenge ourselves with our vocabulary choices, use a range of punctuation and vary our sentence structure.
 It is crucial that the children continue to proof-read their work carefully and check carefully for the basics and that their sentences make sense.